A Star Is Burns: Controversy

-As a result, Groening was absent from the episode's commentary for The Complete Sixth Season DVD boxset.
+Additionally, Groening was also absent from the episode's commentary for The Complete Sixth Season DVD boxset.

 Legacy

-In the end, The Critic was short-lived, broadcasting ten episodes on Fox before its cancellation.
-A total of only 23 episodes were produced, and it returned briefly in 2000 with a series of ten internet broadcast webisodes.
-The series has since developed a cult following thanks to reruns on Comedy Central and its complete series release on DVD.
+The Critic was ultimately short-lived, broadcasting ten episodes on Fox before its cancellation.
+A total of 23 episodes were produced, and it returned briefly in 2000 with a series of ten webisodes.
+The series has since developed a cult following as a result of reruns on Comedy Central and its complete series release on DVD.

-Jay Sherman has since become an infrequently recurring character on The Simpsons, appearing in speaking roles in "Hurricane Neddy" and "The Ziff Who Came to Dinner."
+Jay Sherman appeared and spoke briefly in two subsequent episodes of The Simpsons, "Hurricane Neddy" and "The Ziff Who Came to Dinner".

-Idiomatic use of the phrase "say the quiet part loud" to mean to reveal an opinion usually expected to be kept from the public, derived from Krusty's line "I said the quiet part loud and the loud part quiet" after unwittingly admitting to being bribed by Mr Burns into choosing A Burns for All Seasons as the winning film, gained wide currency in the 2010s, chiefly in political discourse.
+Idiomatic use of the phrase "say the quiet part loud" gained wide currency in the 2010s, chiefly in political discourse, to mean revealing an opinion usually expected to be kept from the public.
+It is derived from Krusty's line, "I said the quiet part loud and the loud part quiet", after unwittingly admitting to being bribed by Mr. Burns into choosing A Burns for All Seasons as the winning film.
+Additionally, television critics Alan Sepinwall and Matt Zoller Seitz have often quoted Homer's line, "Barney's movie had heart, but Football in the Groin had a football in the groin."